 This is particularly so in light of significant adverse financial and economic conditions experienced worldwide commencing in early 2008.
 Since that time, there has been a slowdown or reversal of the high rates of growth that had been experienced by many countries within the Gulf Co-operation Council ("GCC") and the U.A.E., especially in Dubai and, to a lesser extent, Abu Dhabi.
 Consequently, certain sectors of the GCC economy such as financial institutions that had benefitted from such high growth rates, have been adversely affected by the crisis.
+While the impacts have become less pronounced in the years since 2010, the current instability in the international debt and equity capital markets in the context of the economic slowdown in China and emerging markets generally, the global reduction in oil prices and volatile interest rates globally may have an adverse impact on FGB's investment portfolios and its financial condition and results of operations.

 In common with other banks in the GCC region, FGB suffered a deterioration in its portfolio between 2008 and 2010, principally manifested in the form of increases in non-performing loan levels, as a result of such adverse economic conditions (see "- Financial Review - Risk Management - Credit Risk").
-FGB's non-performing loan levels have improved over the last four years with a non-performing loan ratio of 4.0 per cent as at 31 December 2011, 3.3 per cent as at 31 December 2012, 3.3 per cent. as at 31 December 2013 and 2.5 per cent. as at 31 December 2014.
+FGB's non-performing loan levels have stayed relatively stable over the last four years with a non-performing loan ratio of 3.3 per cent. as at 31 December 2012, 3.3 per cent. as at 31 December 2013, 2.5 per cent. as at 31 December 2014 and 2.8 per cent. as at 31 December 2015.
 FGB has the majority of its operations in the U.A.E.
-Consequently, its business and results of operations have been and may continue to be affected by economic developments impacting the U.A.E., in particular, the level of economic activity in the U.A.E.
+Consequently, its business, results of operations, financial condition and prospects have been and may continue to be affected by economic developments impacting the U.A.E., in particular, the level of economic activity in the U.A.E.